negulescu42/information-as-alignment/README.md

 ## Paper citation

-If you use this repository, please cite:
+if you use this repository, please cite:

 **Information as Structural Alignment: A Dynamical Theory of Continual Learning**
 Radu Negulescu